 We are always pleased to hear your comments about our school.
 It helps us to know what you think works well and what we can improve upon.
 If there is anything you would like to tell us about, please contact one of our parent governors or email:

-Please mark emails ‘for the attention of the Govenors’
+Please mark emails ‘for the attention of the Governors

 What do Governors do?

 All Governors attend Full Governing Body meetings which are held twice each term.
 In between, groups of Governors meet in committees.
-At our school there are 4 committees – Finance and Premises, Personel, Well-being and Health and Safety, Teaching, Learning, Equalities and Community.
+At our school, there are two committees – Resources and Curriculum - Intent, Implementation and Impact.
 The committees discuss these aspects of school life and then report back to the Full Governing Body.
 Governors also try to come into school and attend training courses run by the Governor Support Services.